Dwight Powell: High school career

-Powell attended Earl Haig Secondary School in Toronto, Ontario for his freshman year.
-He then moved to the U.S and attended IMG Academy in Bradenton, Florida.
+Powell was born in Toronto, Ontario to a white Canadian father and Jamaican mother.
+He then moved to the U.S. and attended IMG Academy in Bradenton, Florida.
 As a senior, he averaged 23.2 points, 11.6 rebounds, 4.4 assists and 2.3 blocks per game.

 Considered a five-star recruit by Rivals.com, Powell was listed as the No. 8 power forward and the No. 25 player in the nation in 2010.

 College career

-As a freshman at Stanford University in 2010–11, Powell earned Pac-10 All-Freshman Team honors.
+As a freshman at Stanford University in 2010–11, Powell earned Pac-10 All-Freshman Team honours.
 He started in 26 of 31 games, averaging 8.1 points and 5.2 rebounds per game.

 As a sophomore in 2011–12, the Cardinal won the NIT championship, and Powell earned Pac-12 All-Academic Honorable Mention selection.
 He started in 11 of 35 games, logging an average of 5.8 points and 4.6 rebounds per game.

-As a junior in 2012–13, Powell earned second-team NABC All-District, first-team All-Pac-12, and Pac-12 All-Academic second-team honors.
+As a junior in 2012–13, Powell earned second-team NABC All-District, first-team All-Pac-12, and Pac-12 All-Academic second-team honours.
 He was also named the Pac-12 Most Improved Player of the Year.
 Powell started in all 34 games, averaging 14.9 points to go with 8.4 rebounds per game.

-As a senior in 2013–14, Powell earned first-team All-Pac-12 honors for the second straight year and was named to the NCAA All-South Regional Team.
+As a senior in 2013–14, Powell earned first-team All-Pac-12 honours for the second straight year and was named to the NCAA All-South Regional Team.
 He was also named the Pac-12 Scholar-Athlete of the Year and a Pac-12 All-Academic Honorable Mention selection.
 Powell started in all 36 games, putting up an average of 14.0 points and 6.9 rebounds per game.